Undergraduate internship scheme 2022

 Applying for an internship

-- a list of internships will appear, look for those opportunities that include ‘UWE Bristol Undergraduate Internship Scheme 2020' in the job title.
+- a list of internships will appear - look for opportunities with 'UWE Bristol Undergraduate Internship Scheme 2022' in the job title.

 Arranging your own internship

-You may also find your own internship by approaching companies speculatively or using your existing contacts and networks.
-The company should then contact the Internships Team to formalise the arrangement.
+You can arrange your own internship by approaching companies speculatively or using your existing contacts and networks.
+The organisation should then email the Internships Team at firstname.lastname@example.org to formalise the arrangement.

-Arranging your own internship demonstrates high levels of personal initiative, and offers you the opportunity to explore opportunities that we may not have advertised.
+Arranging your own internship demonstrates high levels of personal initiative and offers you the opportunity to explore opportunities that may not have been advertised.

 The internship should give you a meaningful opportunity to build skills, knowledge and confidence in a professional area of work.

-Further information about making speculative applications can be found on InfoHub (login required).
+You can view further information about making speculative applications on InfoHub (login required).

 We have prepared a statement that you may want to use in your speculative application: